iiXXiXii/iiXXiXii/README.md

 ![Footer](https://capsule-render.vercel.app/api?type=waving&color=3a7bd5&height=120&section=footer)

 <div align="center">
-  <p style="margin-top: -100px;">「Thank you for visiting my profile.
+  <p>「Thank you for visiting my profile.
 May your code be as elegant as it is functional.」</p>
 </div>